K8s namespace and pod label filtering

 Motivation

 Tetragon is configured via TracingPolicies.
 Broadly speaking, TracingPolicies define what situations Tetragon should react to and how.
 The what can be, for example, specific system calls with specific argument values.
 The how defines what action the Tetragon agent should perform when the specified situation occurs.
-The most common action is generating an event, but there are others (e.g., returning an error without executing a function, or killing the corresponding process).
+The most common action is generating an event, but there are others (e.g., returning an error without executing the function or killing the corresponding process).

 To ensure that namespaced tracing policies are always correctly applied, Tetragon needs to perform actions before containers start executing.
 Tetragon supports this via OCI runtime hooks.
 If such hooks are not added, Tetragon will apply policies in a best-effort manner using information from the k8s API server.